cosmos/interchain-security/diff-tests/core/README.md

 # Differential testing for Interchain Security 'core' protocol

 This directory contains model and trace generation code for the differential approach to testing Interchain Security.
-In particular, this work is used to test 'core' features of the protocol.
+In particular, this work is used to test 'core' (normal operation) features of the protocol.

+At a high level, the model consists of one Provider chain and one Consumer chain.
+There is a single delegator account on the Provider, whose actions will change the delegation and thus the tokens and voting power of the validators.
+The voting power changes are relayed to the Consumer chain.
+The entire cycle of unbonding operation maturity is captured, because the Consumer will send unbonding maturity packets.
+Moreoever, slashing is modelled, as the Consumer can initiate slashing actions.

 ## Scope